 A profit function is a function that focuses on business applications.
 The primary purpose for a business is to sell a product or service in order to make a profit, which is the revenue a company receives for selling a product or service less the cost for creating a product or service.
 The profit function equation is made up of two primary functions: the revenue function and the cost function.
 If x represents the number of units sold, these two functions are named as follows:

-R(x) = the revenue function (3.2)
+$$C(x_i)$$ = the cost function.
+(3.3)